arikanu/LTAdata/README.md

 1)	make the required changes in (XmlUtils package) Connection.java

-2)	make the required changes in (default package) main.java (required changes are noted as comment lines)
+2)	make the required changes in (default package) ExtractDataMain.java (required changes are noted as comment lines)

-3)	Run main.java
+3)	Run ExtractDataMain.java to extract data

 4)	Extracted data files will be located in the specified location (folderName) as Xml and delimited Txt files.

+5)	make the required changes in (default package) CombineFilesMain.java

+6)	Run CombineFilesMain.java to combine created Txt files in a single file